 By the last decade of the twentieth century, taxes as a percentage of GNP in the advanced democracies ranged from a figure of 27 in the United States to 56 in Sweden.
-These taxes are determined by voters, through the medium of competition among political parties.
-It has been observed for millenia that the economic interests of citizens determine, to a large extent their political behavior, and for centuries, at least, that political decisions and state policy determine aspects of the economy, including relative prices and distribution.
-But it was only in the early 1970s that precise models of the interdependency between democratic politics and economic magnitudes were first formulated.
+These taxes are determined by voters, through competition among political parties.
+It has been observed for millenia that the economic interests of citizens determine, to a large extent, their political behavior, and for centuries, at least, that political decisions and state policy determine aspects of the economy, including relative prices and distribution.
+But it was not until the 1960s that mathematical models of the interdependency between democratic politics and economic magnitudes were first formulated.

-My hypothesis is that value and politics, in modern democracies, are intimately related, where by value we can either mean the restricted concept of relative prices of commodities, or the broader concept of economic distribution.
-Economists, as opposed to finance theorists, are interested in relative prices in so far as they tell us important things about human welfare; the main influence of prices on welfare is through their consequences for income distribution.
+My hypothesis is that value and politics, in modern democracies, are intimately related, where by value I mean either the restricted concept of relative prices of commodities or the broader concept of economic distribution.
+Economists are interested in relative prices in so far as they tell us important things about human welfare; the main influence of prices on welfare is through their consequences for income distribution.
 But of course, in non-laissez-faire economies, distribution is not determined only by relative prices, which is to say that the income of a citizen is not simply the sum of the monetary values of the endowments that she chooses to sell: there are, as well, public goods and transfer payments.
-So the economist must, in modern democracies, be interested in distribution, which is not simply a corollary to value in its restricted sense.
-Distribution does not consist only of the distribution of private goods to citizens, but also of the supply of public goods and bads that all consume.
-From this we may derive the distribution of welfare, if individuals are endowed with utility functions that permit a sufficient degree of interpersonal comparability.
+So the economist must, in modern democracies, be interested in distribution, which is not simply a corollary to value in its restricted sense, but entails as well the supply of public goods and bads that all consume.
+From this we may derive the distribution of welfare, if individuals are endowed with utility functions that permit a sufficient degree of interpersonal comparability2.

-&lt;sup>1 Elizabeth S. and A. Varick Stout Professor of Political Science and Economics, Yale University. e-mail address: john.roemer@yale.edu
+1 Elizabeth S. and A. Varick Stout Professor of Political Science and Economics, Yale University. e-mail address: john.roemer@yale.edu.
+I am grateful to John Weymark for providing me with some historical citations of which I was unaware.